nxthyn/About-Me/README.md

 * My ability to document my program and communicate/collaborate with others while programming was basically non-existent before I took this course.
 I got lots of valuable practice working with others and I feel like I am at the very least a competent collaborator now when I am programming.

 ### Workforce Readiness
 - With such an emphasis on workplace readiness throughout the entire school, there were many resources to improve my skills at my disposal.
+My ability to stay in the uniform, be on time, communicate with others, and create a good product were all massively improved by the environment that was fostered at EPIC.
+I feel significantly more ready to both go to college and start my career with the skills I have picked up.

 ### Professional Experiences
 - Work Site tours
-- Job shadowing
-- Conferences
-- Professional Organizations
+  	- I went on a tour of System76, a computer manufacturer, and I learned more about how the floor process works in the shop, and all of the different moving parts (actual people and literal robots) that go into the process.
+  	- I attended SC23, the 2023 Supercomputing conference in Denver this year.
+In that experience I learned more about applications of supercomputing, the basics of quantum computing, and the many fields that computer science has paired with.

 ---
 ## Projects:
--  Morse Code - *link to your repo*
-	- Describe the project and it's purpose
-	- Describe what skills you used and what you learned during this project
-- Final Project - *link to your repo*
+- Final Project - insert pitbull link
-	 - Describe the project and it's purpose
-	- Describe what skills you used and what you learned during this project
+	 - "How Pitbull Is It?" is a project where a person inputs a word, and the output is a number 1-10, rating how "Pitbull" a word is based on how many times he has said it.
+The project was made by collecting all of Pitbull's lyrics and puttting them into a .csv file, which is then traversed every time the program runs to count.
+	- I learned the basics of Web Scraping in Python and database management in mySQL in order to make my project more efficient.
+I did not end up using either of those skills during the final draft of the project, however they were valuable lessons to learn.

 ---

 ## Education
+- Attended Arapahoe High School
+- Attended EPIC Campus
+- Attended Arapahoe Community College
+- Admitted into Colorado School of Mines
 ## Awards and Certifications
+- 3rd Place Novice Division at Lockheed Martin CodeQuest 2023
+- Soon to be CompTIA A+ certified
 ## Skills
+- Competency in Java programming language
+- Competency in Python programming language
+- Basic understanding of C++, C#, C, Javascript (including Node.js), and SQL programming languages
+- Basic understanding of HTML, CSS, Javascript, and PHP -- general understanding of web development